PseudoTV/PseudoTV_Resources/README.md

     │   ├── Foobar.mkv

     *    Root (resources/) folder added to all channels.
-    **   Folders are not cap-sensitive, However must match channel name as it appears in guide.
+    **   Folders are not cap-sensitive, However must match channel name and genre as it appears in guide.
     ***  Animated *.gifs supported for logos.